 - The school monitors all network use across all its devices and services. - An appropriate monitoring strategy for all users has been agreed and users are aware that the network is monitored.
 There is a staff lead responsible for managing the monitoring strategy and processes. - There are effective protocols in place to report abuse/misuse.
 There is a clear process for prioritising response to alerts that require rapid safeguarding intervention.
-Management of serious safeguarding alerts is consistent with safeguarding policy and practice - Technical monitoring systems are up to date and managed and logs/alerts are regularly reviewed and acted upon.
+Management of serious safeguarding alerts is consistent with safeguarding policy and practice - The monitoring provision is reviewed at least once every academic year and updated in response to changes in technology and patterns of online safety incidents and behaviours.
+The review should be conducted by members of the senior leadership team, the designated safeguarding lead, and technical staff.
+It will also involve the responsible governor.
+The results of the review will be recorded and reported as relevant.

+Technical monitoring systems are up to date and managed and logs/alerts are regularly reviewed and acted upon.